ni/nimi-python/docs/nidcpower/class.rst

             The compliance limit is the current limit when the output method is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`.
 If the output is operating at the compliance limit, the output reaches the current limit before the desired voltage level.
-Refer to the :py:meth:`nidcpower.Session.ConfigureOutputFunction` method and the :py:meth:`nidcpower.Session.ConfigureCurrentLimit` method for more information about output method and current limit, respectively.
+Refer to the :py:meth:`nidcpower.Session.configure_output_function` method and the :py:meth:`nidcpower.Session.configure_current_limit` method for more information about output method and current limit, respectively.

             The compliance limit is the voltage limit when the output method is set to :py:data:`~nidcpower.OutputFunction.DC_CURRENT`.
 If the output is operating at the compliance limit, the output reaches the voltage limit before the desired current level.
-Refer to the :py:meth:`nidcpower.Session.ConfigureOutputFunction` method and the :py:meth:`nidcpower.Session.ConfigureVoltageLimit` method for more information about output method and voltage limit, respectively.
+Refer to the :py:meth:`nidcpower.Session.configure_output_function` method and the :py:meth:`nidcpower.Session.configure_voltage_limit` method for more information about output method and voltage limit, respectively.

             **Related Topics:**